-Alternative 4 may require less effort to collect fees since it would only be required once per year, and thus there may be a slightly lesser burden associated with this alternative in relation to Alternatives 2 and 3 (Preferred).
-Alternative 4 would require the entire fee to be paid in one payment and not allow the expense to be paid in increments throughout the year.
+Preferred Alternative 4 may require less effort to pay fees since it would only be required once per year, and thus there may be a slightly lesser burden associated with this alternative in relation to Alternatives 2 and 3.
+Preferred Alternative 4 would require the entire fee to be paid in one payment and not allow the expense to be paid in increments throughout the year.
+Under this alternative, the agency would need to set a timeline to stop calculating the fee in order for payment to be made in the last quarter.
+Those landings not included would be move to the next year's cost recovery fee payments.

-Alternative 2 would have increased administrative impacts compared to Preferred Alternative 3 and Alternative 4.
-Under Alternative 2, fees would be collected upon landing resulting.
-Preferred Alternative 3 may not differ as landing and sales often occur in the same time frame and ex-vessel price is required to calculate the cost recovery fee.
-Alternative 4 would result in the fewest transactions between the permit holder and NOAA Fisheries.
+Alternative 2 and Alternative 3 would have increased administrative impacts compared to Preferred Alternative 4, depending on the alternative selected in Sub-Action 6.1.
+Under Alternative 2, fees would be collected upon landing.
+Alternative 3 may not differ as landing and sales often occur in the same time frame and ex-vessel price is required to calculate the cost recovery fee.
+Alternatives 2 and 3 may not be viable options if the fishermen is selected in sub-action 6.1.
+As the fee would need to be collected at the time of landing, report of landing, or sale, the agency may not be able to enter that information through pay.gov in sufficient time to collect the fee as stated by MSA.
+If the dealer was selected under sub-action 6.1, the fee could be collected by the dealer as an agent for NMFS, and submission could occur under alternatives in sub-action 6.3.
+Preferred Alternative 4 would result in the fewest transactions between the permit holder and NOAA Fisheries, but entails the greatest risk of unrecovered fees due to non-payment.
 With the electronic ITQ program as proposed in Action 2, it is expected that the electronic system will be able to track and collect these payments in a way that is less burdensome to permit holders, dealers and the agency compared to a paper-based program.

-2.7.3 Sub-Action 7-3.
+2.6.3 Sub-Action 6-3.
 Frequency of wreckfish individual transferable quota program cost recovery fee submission.